Chicago Blues Festival

 It was a very hot day, with the temperature soaring above 90 degrees.
 Millennium Park was packed with people lounging on the grass, standing in the aisles, and filling the seats at the Budweiser Crossroads Stage, the Front Porch Stage on top of the Harris Theatre, and the Mississippi Juke Joint.
 It looks like moving the Bluesfest to Millennium Park worked.

 From a photographer's standpoint: I found the sight lines to be very good.
 Yet, like many photographers present, I thought the lighting for Bell's show was simply horrendous.
-One photographer I sat with told me it was the worst lighting he has had to work with in years, and this guy travels to festivals all over the country and photographs in clubs and concert halls on an almost daily basis.
 But somehow we all manage.

 Click on a photograph to enlarge it.
 More photographs will be added over time.